Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 Contracts

-Medical Guardian does not require a contract, and if at any point you want to cancel your service, they will refund you for any unused months.
-Although you may have to pay a restocking fee.
+Like other popular brands — including MobileHelp, Bay Alarm Medical, and ADT — Medical Guardian does not require a contract.
+If at any point you want to cancel your service, they will refund you for any unused months.
+You may, however, have to pay a restocking fee.

 Warranties

-Medical Guardian offers a protection plan for $6.99 per month, which covers a replacement for the base unit once per year and help buttons twice per year.
-Without the protection plan, you could end up paying a few hundred dollars to replace a damaged or lost unit.
-Depending on your lifestyle, we think it may be worth considering a protection plan from Medical Guardian.
+When we called Medical Guardian customer service to ask about warranties, we were told the company offers only a limited 90-day warranty for malfunctions or technical issues.
+The company does offer a protection plan for $6.99 per month.
+It covers a replacement for the base unit once per year and help buttons twice per year.
+Without the protection plan, you could pay a few hundred dollars to replace a damaged or lost unit.
+Depending on your lifestyle, we think it’s worth considering a protection plan from Medical Guardian.

 The Final Verdict

-If you're interested in learning more, head over to this year's Medical Guardian review and our latest Life Alert review.
+If you want to learn more, head over to this year’s Medical Guardian review and our latest Life Alert review.

 Citations